Ali26101991/Hello-world/README.md

     print("something went wrong")

 # use of else and finally block in program
+# Note : else and finally blocks are optional
+# Note : For one try block there will be multiple except blocks

 num1=int(input("enter first number: "))
 num2=int(input("enter second number :"))